Jason T. LaRocco

-Some of Mr. LaRocco’s more notable experience includes:
+Some of Mr. LaRocco’s more notable successes include:

-- Successfully defended sensitive defamation claims through a week long jury trial.
+- Defended sensitive defamation claims through a week-long jury trial.

-- Successfully obtained early case dismissal via Motion to Dismiss Due to Lack of Jurisdiction in Federal Court providing insurer with significant litigation cost savings.
+- Obtained early case dismissal via Motion to Dismiss Due to Lack of Jurisdiction in Federal Court providing insurer with significant litigation cost savings.

-- Successfully obtained case dismissal in State Court of plaintiff’s personal injury claims arising out of an automobile accident due to plaintiff’s limited tort status.
+- Obtained case dismissal in State Court of plaintiff’s personal injury claims arising out of an automobile accident due to plaintiff’s limited tort status.

 - Obtained a favorable settlement in a wrongful death claim against a nursing home on the eve of trial following discovery of key evidence demonstrating that the Plaintiff misrepresented her status as a statutory beneficiary of the claim.

-- Successfully obtained early and favorable case settlement of a sensitive dram shop claim involving an on-duty Philadelphia Police Officer.
+- Obtained early and favorable case settlement of a sensitive dram shop claim involving an on-duty Philadelphia Police Officer.

-- Successfully obtained insurance coverage for additional insureds in several matters saving the client significant litigation costs and expenses.
+- Obtained insurance coverage for additional insureds in several matters saving the client significant litigation costs and expenses.